Why Choose a Kanda Kit?

 Whatever project you have in mind, the best way to start is to learn some of the basics.
-Kanda kits do just that so you can understand what AVR development means.
-You could just try painting by numbers or assembling a kit but once you have done this, you still don't understand the process.
+Kanda kits do just that so you can understand what the development process actually should be.
+As an example, you could just try painting by numbers or assembling a kit but once you have done this, you still don't understand how it should work.

 The first choice is to select your board.
-Both AVR boards have LEDS, switches, UART, LCD interface etc.
+Both have LEDS, switches, UART, LCD interface etc.

 Unless you have a specific project in mind that requires lots of pins and extra memory, the STK200 board is the best for most people to start with.

 Once you have selected your board, then your next choice is programmer or emulator (ICE) or both.

 AVRStudio (Studio) is Atmel's development environment and is supplied with all kits.
 It includes project management, a full featured editor, assembler, C compiler, simulator for testing code plus an interface for tools like programmers and emulators.